Belval/TextRecognitionDataGenerator/README.md

 - Specify text color range using `-tc '#000000,#FFFFFF'`, please note that the quotes are **necessary**
 - Add support for Simplified and Traditional Chinese
 - Generation Strings with regular expressions `--regex`
-- Specify Image folder for background `--images_dir `
+- Specify Image folder for background `--images `
 - Specify Folder for fonts `--fonts` (if you need to generate images from one or multiple different fonts)
-- Convert generating images to grayscale `--grayscale `
+- Generate grayscale images `--grayscale `
 - Generate random strings with minimum and maximum length `-rs`, `-minl` and `-maxl` args

 ## How does it work?